wesley402/real-time-collaborative-coding-app/README.md

 ## How it Works?

 ### Collaborative Editor
-We use socket.IO as the communication protocol between client and server to build the real-time editing service.
+Use socket.IO as the communication protocol between client and server to build the real-time editing service.

 ### Code Execution Service